-Managing diabetes is never easy, but it can be even more challenging when you’re sick.
-When you are not feeling well, your blood glucose can go high even if you are eating less then you usually do.
-That’s why it’s important to have a “sick day plan” so you can be prepared for a cold, the flu, an infection, surgery or an injury.
-Here are six guidelines for setting up a sick day plan, and of course you’ll want to talk with your healthcare provider about getting suggestions for a plan that’s specific to you:
+Managing diabetes is never easy, but it can be even more challenging when someone is sick.
+When a person is not feeling well, their blood glucose can go high even if they are eating less then they usually do.
+That’s why it’s important to have a “sick day plan” so people can be prepared for a cold, the flu, an infection, surgery or an injury.
+Here are six guidelines for setting up a sick day plan, and of course talk to a healthcare provider about getting suggestions for a more specific plan:

 And that’s what you need to know about managing diabetes while you’re under the weather—thanks for watching!